mieubrisse/personal-writing/the-sleep-guide/post.md

 Notice this last one.
 Sleep deprivation poisons with vicious cycles: if you get a little sleep deprived, it tends to lead to more sleep deprivation.

-So here's your alarm: if you're sleep deprived (which I can almost guarantee you are), you _are_ destroying yourself.
+So here's me sounding the emergency: **if you're sleep deprived (which I can almost guarantee you are), you are destroying yourself**.

-Now the good news.
+Now the good news:

 Suppose I tell you I have [the miracle drug from "Limitless"](https://en.wikipedia.org/wiki/Limitless_(film)), and it also increases your athletic performance, and _also_ reduces your risk for cardiovascular disease, diabetes, obesity, Alzheimer's, anxiety, and depression.